California College Academic Standards

 will include the information that a second term of probation will result in loss of

 fee waiver eligibility.
 After the second consecutive term of probation, you will lose

 eligibility for the fee waiver at your next registration opportunity.

-For more information about these BOG Fee Waiver changes or the appeal process, visit our financial aid CCPG page.
+For more information about these CCPG appeal process, visit our financial aid CCPG page.

 Top of Page